 • Surya OCR — handles scans but pointless for digital PDFs

-• Gemini Flash — catches everything but costs money and is slow
+• Gemini Flash — catches everything but costs money and is the slowest of the LLM options

-The kicker: 90% of PDFs are digital — clean, extractable text.
+The kicker: roughly 90% of pages in real-world corpora are digital — clean, extractable text.
 You don’t need ML, OCR, or an LLM for those.
 PyMuPDF does it in 10 milliseconds.

 But the other 10%?
 Those need specialized tools.
 And you don’t know which 10% until you check each page.